pgpkg/pgpkg/docs/pages/packages.md

 pgpkg takes a directory structure and applies it to a database.

+> There is an example package at https://github.com/pgpkg/pgpkg-test which you can clone.
+The entire
+> package runs to about 50 lines, most of which is easy to understand SQL.

-A pgpkg package is simply a directory that looks like this:
+A pgpkg package is any directory that contains a pgpkg.toml file.
+Such a package will normally also include a standard set of directories:

     pgpkg.toml
     api/